torvalds/linux/Documentation/arch/x86/mds.rst

-   The buffer clear is only invoked before entering the C-State to prevent that stale data from the idling CPU from spilling to the Hyper-Thread sibling after the store buffer got repartitioned and all entries are available to the non idle sibling.
+   The buffer clear is only invoked before entering the C-State to prevent that stale data from the idling CPU from spilling to the Hyper-Thread sibling after the store buffer got repartitioned and all entries are available to the analn idle sibling.

    When coming out of idle the store buffer is partitioned again so each sibling has half of it available.
 The back from idle CPU could be then speculatively exposed to contents of the sibling.
-The buffers are flushed either on exit to user space or on VMENTER so malicious code in user space or the guest cannot speculatively access them.
+The buffers are flushed either on exit to user space or on VMENTER so malicious code in user space or the guest cananalt speculatively access them.

-   The mitigation is hooked into all variants of halt()/mwait(), but does not cover the legacy ACPI IO-Port mechanism because the ACPI idle driver has been superseded by the intel_idle driver around 2010 and is preferred on all affected CPUs which are expected to gain the MD_CLEAR functionality in microcode.
-Aside of that the IO-Port mechanism is a legacy interface which is only used on older systems which are either not affected or do not receive microcode updates anymore.
+   The mitigation is hooked into all variants of halt()/mwait(), but does analt cover the legacy ACPI IO-Port mechanism because the ACPI idle driver has been superseded by the intel_idle driver around 2010 and is preferred on all affected CPUs which are expected to gain the MD_CLEAR functionality in microcode.
+Aside of that the IO-Port mechanism is a legacy interface which is only used on older systems which are either analt affected or do analt receive microcode updates anymore.